Simple, straightforward and low shipping rates for these patio and greenhouse misters.

 Q. "Will these misters deliver the same volume of water no matter what water pressure I have?"

-A. The ratings are at 30psi, which is the minimum pressure that we recommend.
+A. The 1 gph flow ratings are for a water pressure of 30psi, which is the minimum pressure that we recommend.
 At 55psi they deliver about 50% more.
-An example is that the most popular one, the MIST-T10, delivers about 1gph at 30psi; at 40psi=1.2gph; at 50psi=1.4psi; at 60psi=1.6gph; at 80psi=1.9gph; at 100psi=2.1gph.
-We don't recommend pressures over 60psi with any of them, but the top three can take as much as 100psi.
+For example, these misters deliver 1gph at 30psi; at 40psi=1.2gph; at 50psi=1.4psi; at 60psi=1.6gph.
+We don't recommend water pressures over 60psi.
 We highly recommend that if you have pressures over 60psi incoming, that you install a pressure regulator before misters (any brand).

 Q. "Will these misters drip at all?"